Shubhamjain27/shubhamblog/content/pages/about.md

 I have been living in Chandigarh, India since my birth.
 That said, I have travelled across India to study people in Starbucks xD

 Don't know where is next!

+Hit me up at jain.shubham11@gmail.com, if I can be of any help :)